shalini0528/eks-multi-service-deploy/README.md

 - Use Kubernetes secrets for DB passwords instead of hardcoding.
 - Keep \`kubectl\`, \`eksctl\`, and EKS version aligned.
 - For blue/green deploys, swap ingress color in templates.
+- **Analytics Service**: Ensure `CH_PASSWORD` environment variable is set in the deployment manifest or via Kubernetes Secrets.
+The service requires ClickHouse credentials to function properly.
+- **Dockerfiles**: All services use `npm ci` for reproducible builds.
+Ensure `package-lock.json` files are committed.
+- **MySQL**: Both game and order services use MySQL 8.0 with native password authentication for compatibility with `mysql2` Node.js driver.

+### Recent Improvements
+- ✅ Removed hardcoded credentials from application code (analytics service)
+- ✅ Standardized Dockerfile naming and build commands across all services
+- ✅ Removed unnecessary dependencies (using built-in Node.js crypto module)
+- ✅ Standardized MySQL deployments with consistent version and authentication
+- ✅ Fixed typos and improved code documentation

 ---